robhami/ZTM_Node.js_Express.js/08_RESTful_APIs.md

 app.listen(3000);
 ```

 Then send in Postman.
 It returns 404 and not found in body in Postman.
 Then if refresh browser it shows 404 in network tab.
+Also shows in browser text.

 ### Serving static assets/files ?? ###